OctopusDeploy/docs/docs/deployment-examples/nginx-on-nix-deployments/configure-octopus-deploy-project.md

 - Create a new release and deploy it to the **Production** environment.

 The package will be uploaded to the server and unpacked, and the environment specific variables replaced in the appropriate config file.
-With the custom post-deployment script, the service will then be started, passing in the correct environment to ensure the relevant config is loaded.
+The custom post-deployment scriptwill then start the service, passing in the correct environment to ensure the relevant config is loaded.
 Assuming you have followed all the previous steps to this guide you should now be able to make changes to your website, publish directly to Octopus and have it deploy as many times as you like.

 Navigating to the host machine after deploying to the *Production* environment should then result in our static AngularJS application being served up and looks something like this: